 We found 6 providers with an interest in gastrointestinal problems and who accept Private Healthcare Systems near Los Alamitos, CA.

-Dr. Songul Atay sees patients in Los Alamitos, CA. Her medical specialty is adult gastroenterology.
-Dr. Atay's areas of expertise consist of diverticular disease, colonoscopy, and cirrhosis.
-She accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Medi-Cal.
-She attended medical school at Ege University.
-In addition to English, Dr. Atay (or staff) speaks Spanish and Turkish.
-Her professional affiliations include Los Alamitos Medical Center and Long Beach Memorial Medical Center.
+Dr. Songul Atay works as an adult gastroenterologist in Los Alamitos, CA. She is especially interested in diverticular disease, colonoscopy, and cirrhosis.
+Anthem, Blue Cross/Blue Shield, and Medi-Cal are among the insurance carriers that Dr. Atay honors.
+Dr. Atay studied medicine at Ege University.
+Dr. Atay (or staff) speaks the following foreign languages: Spanish and Turkish.
+Dr. Atay's professional affiliations include Los Alamitos Medical Center and Long Beach Memorial Medical Center.

 Relevant Interests: , diverticular disease, gastrointestinal problems (digestive disorders), colon problems

-All Interests: Cirrhosis, Colon Disease, Colonoscopy, Colonoscopy Campaign 11, Endoscopy, Gastrointestinal ...
+All Interests: Hepatitis, Nutrition Issues, Diverticular Disease, Cirrhosis, Colon Problems, Gastrointestinal ...
 (Read more)

 Relevant Interests: , gastrointestinal problems (digestive disorders), colorectal problems, colon problems